wp-plugins/micropub/readme.txt

 Delegates token handling to [tokens.indieauth.com](https://tokens.indieauth.com/).

+Development happens at http://github.com/snarfed/wordpress-micropub .
+Feedback
+and pull requests are welcome!

 == Installation ==

 Install from the WordPress plugin directory or put `micropub.php` in your plugin directory.
 No setup needed.